Challah Bread Pudding

 Also, this bread pudding is great for entertaining.
 Let it bake away while your guests savor the main dish.
 Then whip it out for dessert like the rock star that you are.

-You could make the sauce beforehand and simply warm it up and pour over the bread pudding before serving.
+You could make the sauce beforehand and simply warm it up and pour it over the bread pudding before serving.
 A scoop of ice cream on each serving won’t hurt either.
 I am just saying!

 This bread pudding is as hearty as Malva Pudding.
-So if you love desserts like this, also check out Malva Pudding recipe.
+So if you love desserts like this, also check out my Malva Pudding recipe.

 Bread Pudding With Bread Pudding Sauce all over it